-They discover, process, sort and store this information in a format that can be used by search engine algorithms to make decision and return the best possible results back to the user.
+They discover, process, sort, and store this information in a format that can be used by search engine algorithms to make a decision and return the best possible results back to the user.

 The amount of data they have to digest is enormous and the process is completely automated.
 Human intervention is only done in the process of designing the rules to be used by the various algorithms but even this step is gradually being replaced by computers through the help of artificial intelligence.